avanco/notes/README.md

 # notes
 Take quick notes in a KISS way

-Just add this function in your shell config ($HOME/.bashrc if bash)
+Just add this function in your shell config ($HOME/.bashrc if bash).
+After that type `reset` for terminal initialization.

 ```
 notes() {